thsaravana/thsaravana.github.io/_posts/2021-08-23-google-apps-script-android-translation.md

 The `DriveApp` is used to create folders and files in Google Drive.

 The remaining functions are just to parse the Cells in the sheet and get the data in a proper format.
 You can take a look at the [gist](https://gist.github.com/thsaravana/51676f49a80cb23e2ff25e98b0aa6fd7) to know more.
-Some significant stuff here is how the data is extracted from the Sheet.

 ```
 const headersRange = sheet.getRange(1, 2, 1, sheet.getMaxColumns());
 const dataRange = sheet.getRange(2, 2, sheet.getMaxRows(), sheet.getMaxColumns());
 ```

-This is how the header and the actual data is read from the Sheet. `dataRange` is nothing but a Two Dimensional array whose data starts at 2nd Row and 2nd Column, and extends till the row / column ends.
+This is how the header and the actual data is read from the Sheet. `dataRange` is nothing but a two dimensional array whose data starts at 2nd Row and 2nd Column, and extends till the row / column ends.
+If we encounter a row or column that's empty, we stop our processing there.

 ### Conclusion
 This is nothing huge.
 All we did was read a Google Sheet, and processed the data, and uploaded it to Google Drive.
 But we